Department Of Orthopaedics

 If the hip is damaged by fracture, arthritis, or any other condition, performing common activities like walking or getting in and out of a chair or bed may be painful and problematic for the patient.
 The hip may be stiff, and it may be hard to perform simple tasks like putting on shoes and socks.
 The patient may even not find comfort while resting.
 When changes in lifestyle, everyday activities, medications and walking support do not help in making the condition better, the doctor may recommend a hip replacement surgery.
 It is a safe surgery that effectively helps the patient by relieving pain, helping them to get back to normal, increasing motion and enjoying everyday activities.

 In addition to causing loss of bone mass and strength, osteoporosis weakens the bones and makes them susceptible to unexpected and sudden fractures.
 The condition often progresses without any painful and visible symptoms.
-Those suspecting osteoporosis should immediately consult the best Orthopedic Hospital in India for a timely treatment.
-This condition usually fractures wrist, hip and spine.
-The signs and symptoms include back pain, reduced mobility, drop in blood pressure, loss of height, stooped posture and an increased risk of falling.
-The common causes are bone cancer, smoking, low calcium diet, genetic disorders, age and thyroid problems.
-Upon diagnosis, doctors recommend weight bearing exercises, estrogen therapy, vitamin D and calcium supplements and medications that improve bone density.
+Those suspecting osteoporosis should immediately consult the best Orthopedic Hospital in India for timely treatment.
+This condition usually fractures the wrist, hip, and spine.
+The signs and symptoms include back pain, reduced mobility, drop in blood pressure, loss of height, stooped posture, and an increased risk of falling.
+The common causes are bone cancer, smoking, low calcium diet, genetic disorders, age, and thyroid problems.
+Upon diagnosis, doctors recommend weight-bearing exercises, estrogen therapy, vitamin D and calcium supplements, and medications that improve bone density.
 Osteoporosis mostly affects women in their post-menopausal stage.

 Spinal Fractures and Paralysis

-Spinal fracture (PARALYSIS) or spinal instability is a cause of abnormal movement between two vertebrae.
+A spinal fracture (PARALYSIS) or spinal instability is a cause of abnormal movement between two vertebrae.
 This abnormality can lead to damage or pain in the nerves and spinal cord.
-Spinal fractures are mostly due to sports injuries, falls, car injuries and gunshots.
-Symptoms of spinal fracture include numbness, back or neck pain, weakness, muscle spasm, paralysis, tingling and bowel or bladder changes.
-Doctors conduct X-rays, CT Scan and MRI to diagnose the severity of the situation.
+Spinal fractures are mostly due to sports injuries, falls, car injuries, and gunshots.
+Symptoms of a spinal fracture include numbness, back or neck pain, weakness, muscle spasm, paralysis, tingling, and bowel or bladder changes.
+Doctors conduct X-rays, CT Scan and MRIs to diagnose the severity of the situation.